ministryofjustice/nomis-user-roles-api/scripts/remove-all-and-add-roles-to-users/README.md

 You will need to obtain a bearer token from hmpps-auth and add it the bash command as a variable when the curl request called it has the necessary authorization to perform the action.

-you will also need to add the correct variable for the environment you are running the script against
+you Will also need to add the correct variable for the environment you are running the script against

 ```./add-multiple-roles-to-users-loop.bash <dev|preprod|prod> <bearer token>```